DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 - Incident is being assessed
 - Incident is being fixed
 - Incident is resolved

+Use the Slack IncidentBot `/update` command to update:

+- Description
+- Priority
+- Leads

 ### Provide regular updates every 60 minutes (comms lead)